 Earth Company identifies and supports changemakers across Asia-Pacific working on social and environmental issues.
 Every rupiah of profit from Mana goes to this programme.
 The hotel isn't a side project.
 It's the funding mechanism for a development NGO.
 Guests aren't just staying in an eco-hotel; they're directly financing social impact work.
 The B Corp certification audits this claim annually.

-In 2014, Aska, a Japanese-Balinese NGO leader, and her husband founded Earth Company to support changemakers across Asia-Pacific.
 In 2019, they opened Mana Earthly Paradise as the organisation's revenue engine: six earth-bag dome villas in Sayan, just west of Ubud.
 In October 2022, it became Southeast Asia's first B Corp-certified hotel.
 All profits fund Earth Company's changemaker programme.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at ACCESSIBLE.
+File closes at MODERATE.
 Book direct one to two months out and avoid wellness retreat weeks if you want quiet.
 Skip if conventional luxury matters; the B Corp ethos shows in materials and pace.